osrs-tracker/osrs-tracker-aws/README.md

   When sending a `GET /:query` request, this function returns items from MongoDB where the name partially matches the provided query.
 It also adds a confidence score property.

+- `osrs-tracker_player-hiscores`

+  When sending a `GET /:username(?skip=0&scrapingOffset=0)` request, this function returns scraped player `hiscoreEntries` for the provided username from MongoDB.

 - `osrs-tracker_player-info`

-  When sending a `GET /:username` request, this function returns player information for the provided username in MongoDB.
+  When sending a `GET /:username` request, this function returns player information for the provided username from MongoDB.
 It includes player type, status, and diedAsHardcore.
 The function automatically refreshes when information from MongoDB is older than 2 hours.